 Before moving to Washington D.C., Mr. Chakkalakal was an associate at an AmLaw 100 firm in Dallas.
 He handled patent and trademark prosecution, patent litigation, patent portfolio analysis, and intellectual property due diligence.
 Prior to his time at the AmLaw 100 Dallas firm, he managed patent prosecution and litigation at BlackBerry (previously Research In Motion).
 Additionally, his work involved supporting BlackBerry’s patent policy, particularly with the ITC and India.
 Before working at BlackBerry, Mr. Chakkalakal practiced patent prosecution and litigation at another AmLaw 100 firm in Dallas.

-Mr. Chakkalakal obtained his law degree from Southern Methodist University with honors.
-Prior to law school, he worked as a systems engineer and technical consultant for Hewlett Packard and Agilent Technologies in the telecommunications industry.
+Mr. Chakkalakal worked as a systems engineer and technical consultant for Hewlett Packard and Agilent Technologies in the telecommunications industry prior to attending law school.
 His experience in those areas covered both wireless and landline communication networks, particularly with regards to business intelligence and fraud.
-He obtained his electrical engineering degree from the University of Notre Dame.